Chris (he/him) is a senior counselling psychotherapist and coach.

 Mim works with adult clients (18+) and has the following areas of specialism: anxiety, childhood trauma, body image, identity, sexual trauma, grief, and matrescence.

 Janine (she/they) is a fully qualified psychotherapeutic counsellor, providing therapy face-to-face, online and via telephone to adults and young people over 18 years old.
-She holds a Masters with Distinction in Integrative Counselling and is a registered member of the British Association of Counselling and Psychotherapy, which means sh
+She holds a Masters with Distinction in Integrative Counselling and is a registered member of the British Association of Counselling and Psychotherapy, which means she

 Janine (she/they) is a fully qualified psychotherapeutic counsellor, providing therapy face-to-face, online and via telephone to adults and young people over 18 years old.
 She holds a Masters with Distinction in Integrative Counselling and is a registered member of the British Association of Counselling and Psychotherapy, which means she strictly adheres to their ethical code of conduct.
 As well as private practice, she also work as a relationship counsellor for Relate Bradford and Leeds.